Los Angeles Theft Crime Attorney

 Most individuals who are facing theft charges are honorable people with minimal or nonexistent criminal records; people who are innocent or who made an error and temporarily lost their way.
 If you have been charged with a theft crime, please contact a Los Angeles criminal defense lawyer at Stephen G. Rodriguez & Partners before speaking to law enforcement or permitting a search of your property.
 You have rights under the Constitution that need protecting and if you retain our legal team, we will use our familiarity with the nuances of the various theft laws of California to do all that is possible to preserve your rights and secure a favorable result in your case.

-grand theft, which can be charged as a felony and may result in a state prison sentence.
+A theft charge can carry severe penalties in California.
+Charges can range from a minor shoplifting offense to grand theft, which can be charged as a felony and may result in a state prison sentence.
 There is no such thing as a "simple" theft crime.
 It all depends on the circumstances of the crime, such as the value of the property taken, any prior theft-related convictions, or other circumstances.
-For example, a theft crime involving the Internet crosses state lines and is therefore charged as a federal crime in addition to a state crime.
+For example, a theft crime involving the Internet crosses state lines and may therefore charged as a federal crime.

 If you have been arrested or accused of a theft crime, it is important to retain an attorney with experience in theft cases.
 There's no doubt that an attorney who is not as familiar with theft laws or as experienced in criminal defense may miss an important opportunity for dropped or reduced charges, or even acquittal.
 It is imperative that you speak with a qualified attorney at our firm as soon as you are able after your charge so that we can properly evaluate all aspects of your case and develop a compelling defense strategy.
 We have successfully represented many clients in their theft cases and have been able to achieve excellent results in cases that at first did not appear defensible.
 We understand how to prepare a strong defense for theft crimes and have the experience to negotiate the best outcome for your case.